Interior of a modern Illinois cannabis lounge with dim lighting and lounge seating

 Local rules vary.
 Some cities ban lounges near schools or residential zones.
 Always check municipal zoning in advance.

-What products can be consumed?
+What products can be consumed in a Illinois cannabis lounge?

 Generally any adult-use cannabis product.
 Expect that infused foods cannot be prepared on-site (per Illinois clean indoor air rules) unless separately permitted.